The secret WD-40 formula lives in a San Diego bank vault

-SAN DIEGO (KSWB) – It’s one of the most recognizable names on any garage shelf, under kitchen sinks and tucked into most tool belts.
-For years, its hand-written secret formula has lived in a San Diego bank vault, a place where many know its location but few can visit.
+SAN DIEGO — It’s one of the most recognizable names on any garage shelf, under kitchen sinks and tucked into most tool belts.
+For years, its hand-written secret formula has lived in a San Diego bank vault, a place where many know its location but few can visit, KSWB reports.

 The WD-40 Company goes to great lengths to protect the formula of its flagship product, according to longtime CEO Garry Ridge.